Murcia, Negros Occidental: Tourism

-The Mambukal Resort in Barangay Minoyan, Murcia, Negros Occidental has bats as tourist attraction.
-There resort has 3 species of bats – the Philippine Flying Fox (Philippine Giant Fruit Bat), the Philippine bare-backed fruit bat, and the Little Golden-mantled Flying Fox, which is already endangered.
+The Mambukal Resort, located in Barangay Minoyan, features bats as a key tourist attraction.
+The resort is home to three species: the Philippine flying fox (Philippine giant fruit bat), the Philippine bare-backed fruit bat, and the little golden-mantled flying fox, which is endangered.
 They produce a nitrogen-rich organic fertilizer called guano.
 Bats are included in the list of animals protected by Republic Act 9147 (Wildlife Resources Conservation and Protection Act).
-The provincial government-owned Mambukal Resort inaugurated its "Butterfly Garden," in December 2007.
+In December 2007, the provincial government-owned resort opened its "Butterfly Garden".
 Live predators of butterflies like tarantula, wild geckos, scorpions, millipedes and centipedes were displayed.

 Aside from the Mambukal Mountain Resort, Murcia is also famous for its Pandanon River Resort situated in the Murcia-Don Salvador Benedicto municipality border.
 A golf and country club is situated in Barangay Blumentritt.